thunderbird/appointment/tofu/README.md

 #### Frontend

 The application frontend is deployed to an S3 bucket fronted by Cloudfront.
-As such it can be deployed by deploying files to S3 and creating a Cloudfront invalidation.
+As such it can be deployed by uploadingx files to S3 and creating a Cloudfront invalidation.

 - aws s3 sync frontend/dist \<Appointment Environment Frontend S3 Bucket URI>
 - aws cloudfront create-invalidation --distribution-id \<Appointment Environment Cloudfront Distribution ID> --paths "/*"